Digital globe and graphs on blue background.

 What Are ETFs?

-Exchange Traded Funds (ETFs) are pooled investments in stocks, bonds and other assets designed to pursue a range of investment objectives, including capital appreciation, risk mitigation through diversification, as well as dividend and interest income.
+Exchange Traded Funds (ETFs) are pooled investments in stocks, bonds, and other assets designed to pursue a range of investment objectives, including capital appreciation, risk mitigation through diversification, as well as dividend and interest income.

 Why ETFs?